alphagov/govuk-content-publishing-guidance/app/writing-to-gov-uk-standards/style-guides/technical-a-to-z.md

 ### ID

-Use ‘ID’ or ‘unique ID’, not ‘identifier’.
+Use 'ID' or 'unique ID', not 'identifier'.
 Do not expand the acronym.

 ### information

 - store information
-- share information, not ‘exchange’
+- share information, not 'exchange'
-- get information, not ‘access’
+- get information, not 'access'
-- handle or contain information, not ‘hold’
+- handle or contain information, not 'hold'

 ### IP